varun21vaidya/apparel-api-nodejs/README.md

 ## API Endpoints

-- **GET /apparel/:code/availability**: Check availability of a specific apparel item by its code.
-- **GET /apparel/:code/price**: Get the price of a specific apparel item by its code.
+- **POST /vendor/update - Update stock and price for one apparel code and size.
-- **POST /apparel/update**: Update stock quality and price for one or multiple apparel items.
+- **POST /vendor/update-multiple - Update stock and price for multiple apparel codes and sizes.
-- **POST /orders/check**: Check if an order can be fulfilled based on current stock availability.
+- **GET /order/check - Check if an order can be fulfilled.
-- **POST /orders/lowest-cost**: Get the lowest cost at which an order can be fulfilled.
+- **GET /order/lowest-cost - Get the lowest cost for fulfilling an order.

 ## Unit Tests